Culture of Vietnam: Poetry

 Vietnam has had a diverse range of cultural poetry throughout its history.
 Historically, Vietnamese poetry consists of three language traditions.
 Each poetry was written exclusively in Classical Chinese and later incorporated Sino-Vietnamese vocabulary.
 It was also often centered around the themes and traditions of Buddhism and Confucianism.
 This style of poetry remained prominent until the 13th century.
 Thereafter, poetry and literature in the Vietnamese language emerged as the primary rival to literature written in Classical Chinese in Vietnam.

 The chữ Nôm writing system for the Vietnamese language was adapted for poetry as well.
 This writing system was also supported by the Vietnamese government and recognized as the primary language of the nation.
 It remained as the main writing system for Vietnamese poetry until the end of the 20th century.

 However, this changed upon the advent of foreign European rule with the introduction of the romanized script (known as chữ Quốc Ngữ) As a result, although the Latin alphabet provided widespread literacy and access to the Vietnamese language in terms of oral and written literacy, the precise meaning and beauty of Vietnamese poems in Hán-Nôm may have gotten lost in the translation process to the Latin alphabet of chữ Quốc Ngữ.

 Visual arts

-Traditional Vietnamese art is a part of art practiced in Vietnam or by Vietnamese artists, from ancient times (including the elaborate Đông Sơn drums) to post-Chinese domination art which was strongly influenced by Chinese Buddhist art, as well as Taoism and Confucianism.
+Traditional Vietnamese art is a part of art practiced in Vietnam or by Vietnamese artists, from ancient times (including the elaborate Đông Sơn drums) to post-Chinese domination art which was influenced by Chinese Buddhist art, and Taoism and Confucianism.
 The art of Champa and France also played a smaller role later on.

 The Chinese influence on Vietnamese art extends into Vietnamese pottery and ceramics, calligraphy, and traditional architecture.
-Currently, Vietnamese lacquer paintings have proven to be quite popular.

 Calligraphy

-Calligraphy has had a long history in Vietnam, previously using chữ Hán along with chữ Nôm.
-However, most modern Vietnamese calligraphy instead uses the Roman-character based Viẹtnamese alphabet, which has proven to be very popular.
+Calligraphy previously used chữ Hán along with chữ Nôm.
+Most modern Vietnamese calligraphy instead uses the Roman-character based Viẹtnamese alphabet.

-In the past, when literacy in the old character-based writing systems of were restricted to Vietnamese scholars, calligraphy nevertheless still played an important part in Vietnamese life.
+In the past, when literacy in the old character-based writing systems of were restricted to Vietnamese scholars, calligraphy still played a part in Vietnamese life.
 On special occasions such as Lunar New Year, people would go to scholars to make them a calligraphy hanging (often poetry, folk sayings or even single words).